wdat521/cost-saving-analysis/README.md

 ## ⚙️ Methodology
 Tools Used:
-* Python for data cleaning, data imputation, and exploratory data analysis
+* Python for data preprocessing and exploratory data analysis
 * Power BI for visualization

 ### Data Preprocessing